gergo-dryrun/custom-federation-broker/README.md

 If you decide to use the `--policies` option then a temporary role will be created which contains all the managed policies you passed in.

 Once the role exists, we invoke `AWS STS AssumeRole` on it.
-With the set of temporary credentials from AssumeRole, we will call the `AWS federation endpoint` with the desired duration for console session.
-This can be up to 12 hours.
+With the set of temporary credentials from AssumeRole, we will call the `AWS federation endpoint`.

 The federation endpoint will return a short-lived login URL.